-Thanks to that childhood training, no matter where I travel in the world, my first priority is to seek out the best ice cream purveyors in the area.
-I love walking in, eagerly reading the names of the flavors from left to right and, best of all, sampling as many offerings as possible without abusing the opportunity.
-More important than discovering gems in faraway lands though, is having a good rotation of choices back home – familiar shops in Orange County that we love to go to when we celebrate or crave, when we’ve had a bad day, or when we need to cool off after a scorching heat wave.
+No matter where you are in the world, seeking out the best ice cream in the area should always be top priority.
+The experience of walking in, eagerly reading the names of the flavors from left to right and, best of all, sampling as many offerings as possible without abusing the opportunity is truly supernal.
+And whether you’re visiting Orange County or simply visiting, you need an arsenal of the best ice cream shops up your sleeve when the right moment strikes.
+These ice cream shops in Orange County are the places that we love to go to when we celebrate or crave, when we’ve had a bad day, or when we need to cool off after a scorching heatwave.

 10. Han’s Homemade Ice Cream

 Hans’ Homemade was our very first discovery when we moved to Orange County.
 I remember the first time I walked into the Santa Ana location, it was as if I was transported back to my childhood when old school ice cream parlors, like Gelato Classico and Swenson’s, were the standards.
 Their newest location at the Anaheim Packing District has a more modern decor and hipster vibe, but the ice cream still remains the same – handmade, creamy and generously packed with flavor made possible with no-nonsense ingredients.
 How can you resist ingeniously monikered flavors like Banana Nut Chocolate Chunk, Orange Chocolate Chip, or Nutella Krunch?
 Gimmicks in the ice cream industry come and go, but attention to detail and the use of the best ingredients combined with time-tested processes will never stop being a winning formula that keeps my kids (and me) coming back for more after all these years.
 My favorite scoops: Coffee Oreo | Coconut Pineapple.
 Santa Ana: (3640 S Bristol Street, Santa Ana, CA // 714.979.8815)